Sajal1coder/Home-ease/README.md

 RESTful API: Backend powered by Node.js and Express to handle data interactions with MongoDB.

 Data Security: User passwords are encrypted using bcrypt for added security.

+Payment Integration: User can pay to homeowner with given payment system.

 ## **Tech Stack**
 **Frontend**: